powerjg/learning_gem5/part2/simplecache.rst

 Creating a config file for the cache
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The last step in our implemenation is to create a new Python config script that uses our cache.
+The last step in our implementation is to create a new Python config script that uses our cache.
 We can use the outline from the :ref:`last chapter <memoryobject-chapter>` as a starting point.
 The only difference is we may want to set the parameters of this cache (e.g., set the size of the cache to ``1kB``) and instead of using the named ports (``data_port`` and ``inst_port``), we just use the ``cpu_side`` port twice.
 Since ``cpu_side`` is a ``VectorPort``, it will automatically create multiple port connections.